Marlins vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Logan Webb (3-5) will take the mound for the Giants, his 10th start of the season.
+- The Giants will send Alex Wood (0-0) to the mound for his fifth start this season.

 |Opponent